 Hatred of Jews is rooted in hate itself.
-This is a part of human nature and can never be eradicated.
-However, hatred of Jews can be mitigated by building greater awareness through education to make it socially and morally unacceptable in the 21st century.
-Just like racism is not solely a problem for Black or brown people, homophobia is not solely a problem for the LGBTQ+ community, and Islamophobia is not solely a problem for the Muslim community, hatred of Jews is not solely a problem for the Jewish community.
-These harmful "isms" can be combatted through building human connection, empathy, and educating us to respect and accept our differences.
+Like all forms of hate, antisemitism can be mitigated by building greater awareness through education to make it socially and morally unacceptable in the 21st century.

+Just like racism is not solely a problem for Black or brown people, homophobia is not solely a problem for the LGBTQIA+ community, and Islamophobia is not solely a problem for the Muslim community, hatred of Jews is not solely a problem for the Jewish community.
+These harmful "isms" can be combatted through human connection, empathy, and education on accepting and respecting our differences.